cmssantos/reactjs-product-list/README.md

-# Simple listing of products using ReactJS using Axios
+# Simple listing of products using ReactJS and Axios